cefect/CanFlood2/docs/source/01_getting-started.rst

 -----------------------
 CanFlood v2 is an object-based, transparent, open-source flood risk calculation tool built for Canada's Federal Guidelines for Flood Risk Assessment.
 This tool is designed to help you build, run, and evaluate a set of flood risk models from data you provide for your study area.
 The tool assumes you have a basic understanding of flood risk modelling as described in the Federal Guidelines for Flood Risk Assessment.
-For more information, see the documentation (or click the help button).